 Bernie’s family, especially his niece, smelled a rat right away.
 Some older members of the family, as well as family friend Helen Jones, knew that Kenny and Bernie had gone off together for several days over the same Thanksgiving holiday the hijacking occurred.
 Why would Uncle Bernie throw Kenny under the bus like that? they wondered.
 Why didn’t he just tell them he was with Kenny that week?
 It was shortly afterward when some of them ordered Into The Blast, the book about Kenny and their uncle, and started reading some of the Christiansen articles out there on the internet.
 After they did, they contacted me.

-The niece asked to remain anonymous, but had her son Jordan McCauley contact me by phone and email.
+The niece asked to remain anonymous, but her son Jordan contacted me by phone and email.
 He said his mother wanted to meet with me, and did I know anything else about either Kenny’s, or her Uncle Bernie’s involvement in the hijacking?
 I told them I had a preliminary report that I was preparing for the Seattle FBI.
 They wanted to see it, so I agreed and we met at the restaurant a couple of weeks later.
 I showed them a copy of the report, and that’s when Bernie’s niece told me about the time she had walked into a shed out back of the Geestmans’ place when she was thirteen years old.
 She saw Kenny doing something strange, she said.

 According to the niece, about two weeks prior to the hijacking, Kenny Christiansen was taking filled quarter-size paper coin rolls and wrapping them with red electrical tape.
 He was taking them, she said, and making longer ‘sticks’ out of them by taping them end-to-end in twos.
 He was also attaching wires to these combined rolls.
 Kenny turned to her and said, “You’re not supposed to be in here.”
 So, she turned and left and didn’t give it much thought…until she saw the Decoded show on Kenny Christiansen many years later.
 Then it all made sense, she said.